mehrdadhalali/Games-Release-Tracker/terraform/README.md

 ## Overview

-This terraform folder creates all the required AWS services for this project.
+This terraform folder creates all the required AWS services for this project bar the ECR's containing the images.
 This includes the AWS postgres RDS ...

 ## Set-up and Running